AdobeXD/plugin-samples/reference/scenegraph.md

 ### *sceneNode.hasLinkedContent : <code>boolean</code>*
-True if the node's appearance comes from a link to an external resource, such as Creative Cloud Libraries or a separate XD document (in the case of a Linked Symbol instance).
+True if the node's appearance comes from a link to an external resource, such as Creative Cloud Libraries or a separate XD document (in the case of a Linked Component instance).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode) **Read only**: true